Ecumenical Patriarch of Constantinople: History

 The see of Byzantium, whose foundation was later ascribed to Andrew the Apostle, was originally a common bishopric.
 It gained importance when Emperor Constantine elevated Byzantium to a second capital alongside Rome and named it Constantinople.
-The see's ecclesiastical status as the second of five patriarchates were developed by the Ecumenical Councils of Constantinople in 381 and Chalcedon in 451.
+The see's ecclesiastical status as the second of five patriarchates was developed by the Ecumenical Councils of Constantinople in 381 and Chalcedon in 451.

-The Turkish government recognizes him as the spiritual leader of the Greek minority in Turkey, and refer to him as the Roman/Greek (literally Rûm) Orthodox patriarch of Fener (Fener Rum Ortodoks Patriği).
+The Turkish government recognizes him as the spiritual leader of the Greek minority in Turkey, but does not recognize the title "Ecumenical Patriarch", instead referring to him as the Roman (literally Rûm) Orthodox patriarch of Fener (Fener Rum Ortodoks Patriği).
 The patriarch was subject to the authority of the Ottoman Empire after the conquest of Constantinople in 1453, until the declaration of Turkish Republic in 1923.
 Today, according to Turkish law, he is subject to the authority of the state of Turkey and is required to be a citizen of Turkey to be patriarch.

 The patriarch of Constantinople has been dubbed the ecumenical patriarch since the sixth century.
 The exact significance of the style, which has been used occasionally for other prelates since the middle of the fifth century, is nowhere officially defined but, according to the Oxford Dictionary of the Christian Church, the title has been criticized in the Catholic Church as incompatible with the claims of the Holy See.